This page collects together all the resources for Primary Care Collaborative practices.

 Reflect on the last incident you were involved in.
 How was it reported, investigated and the learning shared?
 Try using the Yorkshire Contributory Factors checklist for incident investigation to identify some contributory factors.

-Read the book Black Box Thinking by Matthew Syed.
+Read the book Black Box Thinking by Matthew Syed or watch his talk.

 Watch videos developed by PISA [link to follow].

 Take a break!
 Go for a short walk outside or to get a cup of tea with a colleague.